 - 1/4 cup butter, cubed

 - Dash ground nutmeg

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in eggs and vanilla.
 Combine the dry ingredients; gradually add to creamed mixture.
 Stir in the carrots, potatoes, raisins, dates and nuts.

 - Pour into a well-greased 6-cup pudding mold or metal gelatin mold.
 Cover with foil.
-Place on a rack in a deep kettle.
-Add 1 in. of boiling water to kettle; cover and boil gently for 1-1/4 to 1-1/2 hours or until a toothpick inserted near the center comes out clean, replacing water as needed.
+Place on a rack in a stockpot.
+Add 1 in. of boiling water to stockpot; cover and boil gently for 1-1/4 to 1-1/2 hours or until a toothpick inserted in the center comes out clean, replacing water as needed.
 Let stand for 5 minutes before unmolding.

 I made this for Christmas dinner and it got great reviews.
 I left out the nuts, increased the raisins to 1 1/2 cups, and added 1/2 cup finely chopped dried apricots.
 I served it with brandied hard sauce.
 Yummy!